MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/Update-MgBetaUserInferenceClassificationOverride.md

 You cannot use PATCH to change any other fields in an inferenceClassificationOverride instance.
 If an override exists for a sender and the sender changes his/her display name, you can use POST to force an update to the name field in the existing override.
 If an override exists for a sender and the sender changes his/her SMTP address, deleting the existing override and creating a new one with\nthe new SMTP address is the only way to 'update' the override for this sender.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Mail/Update-MgUserInferenceClassificationOverride?view=graph-powershell-v1.0)

 ## SYNTAX